josherrickson/stata-mixed/stata_markdown/01-mixed-model-theory.md

 single person, with the variables representing the questions at each wave.
 For example, if you were asking about income every 2 years, you'd have variables `income14`, `income16`, `income18` representing the individuals income in 2014, 2016 and 2018.

 The tall form would have each row of data represent a person and a year.
-So you'd have a column for ID, a column for year, and then, continuing th example above, a single variable `income`.
+So you'd have a column for ID, a column for year, and then, continuing the example above, a single variable `income`.

 If the data is clustered in some sense, e.g. students in classroom, the wide form would have each row be a single classroom, and have a separate set